Tech4Civ

 We, as civilians, are increasingly experiencing huge changes in our society, our climate, and the way humans interact with technology.
 On these grounds, Tech4Civ is founded.
 It aims to broaden how DTU Compute can help enable the democratisation of technologies, empowering citizens to actively take part in shaping the transformation of our society.
 Based on the Anti-Helix Theory, Tech4Civ drives the development of a digital mindset, ensuring that contemporary laws and new tech solutions and services are co-created through open and inclusive dialogues within technology, sustainability, and ethics.
 With the Anti-Helix Theory, Tech4Civ invites all sectors to be part of fostering new ecosystems, where solutions to future problems are multi-stakeholder endeavours.

-Lead Researchers
+Lead Researcher

 Anja Mie Weile Head of Section